Yoga For Hockey Players:

 3. Keep your back straight, try not to arch your back.

-4. Hold this pose for 2-4 slow breaths or 30-seconds intervals.
+4. Hold this pose for 2-4 slow breaths or 30-seconds intervals, increasing with repetition.

-It's important that if you've never tried yoga before, to start slow.
-Like with anything else, even a highly trained athlete needs to be aware of the limitation of his/her body.
+It’s important that if you’ve never tried yoga before, to start slow.
+Likewise with anything else new, even a highly trained athlete needs to be aware of the limitation of his/her body.